How to Effectively Communicate with Frontline Employees

 Automate Recognition and Engagement

 Every single worker deserves to feel seen and appreciated on their birthday and work anniversary.
-Beyond that, workplaces with high levels of recognition experience 31% less turnover: so creating opportunities for ad hoc and peer recognition have a direct effect on your bottom line.
+Beyond that, workplaces with high levels of recognition experience 31% less turnover -- so creating opportunities for ad hoc and peer recognition have a direct effect on your bottom line.

 Yet most organizations struggle to deliver consistent recognition, not because they don't care, but because they're relying on systems that can't scale.